-- 20. Requests the Secretary-General to submit to the General Assembly at its sixty-fifth session a report on the strategic review of the new and emerging challenges and persistent obstacles to the attainment of durable peace and sustainable development in Africa, taking fully into account the 1998 report of the Secretary-General;5 - 21.
-Decides to continue to monitor the implementation of the recommendations contained in the 1998 report of the Secretary-General; - 22.
+- 23. Encourages African Governments to strengthen structures and policies to create an environment conducive to attracting foreign direct investment, calls upon African Member States and regional and subregional organizations to assist, on the request of the concerned African countries, through enhancing their capacity to devise and improve their national natural resources and public revenue management structures, and invites, in this regard, the international community to assist in that process by providing adequate financial and technical assistance, as well as by renewing its commitment to efforts aimed at combating the illegal exploitation of the natural resources of those countries in conformity with international law; - 24.
+Requests the Secretary-General to submit to the General Assembly at its sixty-fifth session a report on the outcome of the review of the recommendations of his 1998 report, focusing on new and emerging challenges and persistent obstacles, as well as innovative solutions, gains and accomplishments, in the attainment of durable peace and sustainable development in Africa, with due regard to the complexities of the transition from fragile peace to long-term sustainable development that many African countries are undergoing; - 25.
+Decides to continue to monitor the implementation of the recommendations contained in the 1998 report of the Secretary-General; - 26.
 Requests the Secretary-General to submit to the General Assembly at its sixty-fourth session a progress report on the implementation of the present resolution.